suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### LastOrDefault

 > Returns the _last item_ such that the expression returns `true`.
 If no item is
-> found, the default value for the type is returned
+> found, the default value for the type is returned.

 ```csharp
 // Get the last item in the list that costs more than 10.
 If no movie costs more than 10, then `lastMovieCostingMoreThanTenDollars` will be `null`